-The Board of CDCC approves annually the Risk Appetite Statement (RAS) and Enterprise Risk Management (ERM) Policy and oversees the adequacy and operating effectiveness of CDCC's ERM program.
-CDCC's senior management, either directly or through its risk management committee, ensures the appropriate design and management of the ERM and appropriate and timely reporting.
+The Board of CDCC approves annually the Risk Appetite Statement (RAS) and ERM Policy and oversees the adequacy and operating effectiveness of CDCC's ERM program.
+CDCC's senior management, either directly or through the RMC, ensures the appropriate design and management of the ERM and appropriate and timely reporting.